ychding11/ychding11.github.io/_posts/2017-9-9-3D-Rendering-API.md

 date: 2017-09-09
 ---

-This post lists a key points of graphic Library.
+This post lists key points of graphic Library.

 ## DirectX3D
 ---

-### resources
+### GPU resources and its view
 vertex buffer, index buffer, constant buffer, stream output buffer, these four buffers can be bind to pipeline directly.
 Other buffers need a resource view to bind to pipeline.
 - render target view, pipeline output buffer.